tasmota/docs/docs/Zigbee.md

 Zigbee2Tasmota (Z2T) is a lightweight Zigbee gateway/bridge solution running on ESP8266/ESP8285 or ESP32 Wi-Fi chips.
 Hence it is easier to deploy wherever you want in your home.
 It was inspired by Zigbee2MQTT but it was written from scratch to make it fit into the resource constraints of a ESP82xx chip with just 80kB of RAM and only 1MB of flash memory.

+For quick reference about Zigbee commands see [Zigbee Commands](Commands.md#zigbee).

 ## Hardware

 Zigbee2Tasmota (Z2T) supports a wide variety of Zigbee MCUs from Texas Instruments (CC253X, CC26x2, CC13x2) and from Silicon Labs (EFR32MG12/EFRMG21), and runs on ESP8266 or any variant of ESP32.
 Since ESP8266 has very limited resources, we strongly advise to prefer ESP32 based Zigbee gateways.